This article will teach you the secret of how to wake up earlier.

 Without that, any tactic or list of tips for waking up early is worthless.

-Don’t feel ashamed for needing an alarm clock to wake up earlier.
+Don’t feel ashamed for needing an alarm to wake up earlier.
 Don’t worry if you’re still groggy when you climb out of bed.

 No one ever said being an early riser was easy.
 No one ever said your body wouldn’t hate you for it.
 The only guarantee is that it’s simple.
 How you feel about it is irrelevant.

 You need to exert control and mastery over your mind and body.

 To become the master of your mind and body, you need to become aware of your mind and body.
 After all, you can’t exert your willpower over something that you aren’t cognizant of.